SQiShER/java-object-diff/README.md

 ## Introduction

 `java-object-diff` is a simple, yet powerful library to find differences between Java objects.
-It simply takes two objects and generates a tree structure representing the differences between them and their nested objects.
-This tree can then be traversed to extract information or apply changes to the underlying data structure.
+It takes two objects and generates a tree structure that represents any differences between the objects and their children.
+This tree can then be traversed to extract more information or apply changes to the underlying data structures.

 ## Features